luna-negra/luna-negra.github.io/_posts/docker/basic usage/2024-07-21-how-to-write-and-build-Dockerfile.md

 {% endhighlight %}

 <p>
-If you follow my cookbook above, you can see the django's green rocket when you access to django's website.
+If you follow my 'cookbook' above, you can see the django's green rocket when you access to django's website.
 </p>

 ![img.png](../../../assets/imgs/docker/basic%20usage/how-to-write-and-build-Dockefile/img2.png)